happycamper1129/myExpress_Project/README.md

     }
   }
 ...
 }
 ```

 ### Applications
-An Application is another type of API consumer.
-It is tied to a user and only exists by using the `oAuth 2.0` plugin.
+An Application is another type of API consumer and is tied to a user.
 In its base form, an application consists of an Id and userId.
 You can define additional application perperties in configuration like below:

 ```